Creating Apptainer containers

 Include: yum

-Using this definition file, build the container:
+4. Using this definition file, build the container:

-sudo apptainer build --sandbox mcl centos.def
+apptainer build --fakeroot --sandbox mcl centos.def

-Note that instead of an image file, we created a directory called mcl.
+5. Note that instead of an image file, we created a directory called mcl.
 If you need to include some reference files etc., you can copy them to the correct subdirectory.

-sudo apptainer shell --writable mcl
+apptainer shell --fakeroot --writable mcl

-The command prompt should now be Apptainer>
+7. The command prompt should now be Apptainer>.

+💡 The base container images are typically very bare-bones and do not contain any compilers, download tools etc., so those need to be installed.
 If there is a need to make the container as small as possible, we should only install the dependencies we need.
 Usually the size is not that critical, so we may opt for ease of use.

-Notice that unlike on CSC supercomputers, we are able to use package management tools (in this case yum).
+💡 Notice that unlike on CSC supercomputers, we are able to use package management tools (in this case yum).
 This will often make installing libraries and other dependencies easier.
-Also notice that it is not necessary to use sudo inside the container.
+Also notice that it is not necessary to use sudo inside the container:

 yum group install "Development Tools" -y